llvm/llvm-project/llvm/docs/LangRef.rst

 by the integer value in the metadata node.
 The alignment must be a power of 2.
 This is analogous to the ''align'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.
-If the returned value is not appropriately aligned at runtime, the behavior is undefined.
+If the returned value is not appropriately aligned at runtime, a poison value is returned instead.

 The optional ``!noundef`` metadata must reference a single metadata name ``<empty_node>`` corresponding to a node with no entries.
 The existence of ``!noundef`` metadata on the instruction tells the optimizer that the value loaded is known to be :ref:`well defined <welldefinedvalues>`.
 If the value isn't well defined, the behavior is undefined.
+If the ``!noundef`` metadata is combined with poison-generating metadata like ``!nonnull``, violation of that metadata constraint will also result in undefined behavior.

 Semantics:
 """"""""""